stlng1/stlng-pbl/project_20/project_20.md

 **2. Run both database and app on your laptop Docker Engine**

-     - **database:** for this task we create new database, homestead on exhisting mysql server created earlier.
+- **database:** for this task we create new database - homestead on the exhisting mysql server created earlier.

   a.
 Create a file and name it **create_user2.sql** and add the below code in the file: This code will create a new user -homestead and a new database -homestead.